bluelibs/bluelibs/packages/nova/DOCUMENTATION.md

 (If you use reducers that make use of links, take those into consideration as well)

-It does this by aggregating filters at each level, fetching the data, and then it reassembles data to their propper objects.
+It does this by aggregating filters at each level, fetching the data, and then it reassembles data to their proper objects.

-Not only it makes **5 requests** instead of 131, but it smartly re-uses categories and authors at each collection node, meaning you will have much less bandwidth consumed.
+Not only does it make **5 requests** instead of 131, but it also smartly re-uses categories and authors at each collection node, meaning you will have much less bandwidth consumed.

-Making it more efficient in terms of bandwidth than SQL or other relational databases.
+This makes it more efficient in terms of bandwidth than SQL or other relational databases.

 Example: